apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

 When importing an instance from VMware to KVM, CloudStack performs the following actions:

-    - Import the VM files (OVF) of the instance to a temporary storage location (which can be selected by the administrator).The import is performed on a KVM host if ovftool installed or management server (can be forced by the administrator).
-The existence of ovftool on the host is checked using ``ovftool --version`` command.
+    - Export the VM files (OVF) of the instance to a temporary storage location (which can be selected by the administrator).
+The export is performed by a KVM host if ovftool is installed or management server (can be forced by the administrator, doesn't need ovftool installed on the management server).
+      The existence of ovftool on KVM host is checked using ``ovftool --version`` command.

-      - If the instance on VMWare is in **running** state, we clone the instance on VMWare and use the new cloned instance for conversion.
-This is to prevent issues with the data consistency of the instance being imported.
-For large instances, the cloning process can take a long time.
+      - If the instance on VMWare is in **running** state, we clone the instance on VMWare and use the new cloned instance to export OVF files.
+        The cloning process may take some time to complete and is used to ensure data consistency, disk consolidation, etc.
-      - If the instance on VMWare is in **stopped** state, we directly use the instance for conversion.
+      - If the instance on VMWare is in **stopped** state, we directly use the instance to export it's OVF files.
     - Converts the OVF on the temporary storage location to KVM using **virt-v2v**.
-CloudStack (or the administrator) selects a running and enabled KVM host to perform the conversion from VMware to KVM using **virt-v2v**.
-If the binary is not installed, then the host will fail the migration.
+CloudStack (or the administrator) selects a running and enabled KVM host to perform the conversion (of the previously exported OVF files) from VMware to KVM using **virt-v2v**.
+If the binary is not installed, then the host will fail to convert the Instance.
       In case it is installed, it will perform the conversion into the temporary location to store the converted QCOW2 disks of the instance.
       The disks are then moved into the destination storage pools for the instance.
-The conversion is a long-lasting process which can be set to time out by the global setting ``convert.vmware.instance.to.kvm.timeout``.
+The virt-v2v conversion is a long-lasting process which can be set to time out by the global setting ``convert.vmware.instance.to.kvm.timeout``.
       The conversion process takes a long time because virt-v2v creates a temporary instance to inspect the source VM and generate the converted disks with the correct drivers.
 Additionally, it needs to copy the converted disks into the temporary location.
-    - The converted instance is then imported into the selected KVM cluster.
+    - The converted instance is then imported into the chosen KVM cluster.
-      If no host is selected for importing, the host for qcow2 conversion is selected randomly from the selected destination cluster.
-Only enabled cluster & enabled host are considered for importing.
+      Administraator can choose the KVM host or let CloudStack choose it. .
+Only enabled cluster & enabled host are considered.

 .. note:: Please consider not restarting the management servers while importing as it will lead to the interruption of the process and you will need to start again.

 .. note:: As mentioned above, the migration/conversion process uses an external tool, virt-v2v, which supports most but not all the operating systems out there (this is true for both the host on which the virt-v2v tool is running as well as the guest OS of the instances being migrated by the tool).
 Thus, the success of the import process will, almost exclusively, depend on the success of the virt-v2v conversion.
 In other words, the success will vary based on factors such as the current OS version, installed packages, guest OS setup, file systems, and others.
 Success is not guaranteed.
 We strongly recommend testing the migration process before proceeding with production deployments.

-.. note:: The resulting imported VM uses the default Guest OS: CentOS 4.5 (32-bit).
+.. note:: The resulting imported VM uses the default Guest OS type: **CentOS 4.5 (32-bit)**.
 After importing the VM, please Edit the Instance to change the Guest OS Type accordingly.

 .. |import-vm-from-vmware-to-kvm.png| image:: /_static/images/import-vm-from-vmware-to-kvm.png
    :alt: Import VMware Virtual Machines into KVM.